Vascular Plants of North Carolina

 This is a Southern species, ranging north to eastern MD and MO, south to northern FL and LA.

-AbundanceRare to uncommon in the southern Piedmont, but rare in the northeastern Piedmont, and perhaps absent north and west of Catawba, Rowan, and Alamance counties.
-This entity is not ranked by the NCNHP, and the website editors suggest a State Rank of S2?, and it be put on the state's Watch List.
+AbundanceSeemingly uncommon in the Piedmont, but rare in the northeastern Piedmont, and perhaps absent north and west of Catawba, Rowan, and Alamance counties.
+This is a Watch List species.

 PhenologyBlooms from March to May, rarely later; fruits soon after flowering.